MalekMneri/reactWordle/README.md

 # reactWordle
-This is a simple wordle clone
+This is a simple wordle clone created with react and Vite.